A Quasar-Anchored Protocluster at z=6.6 in the ASPIRE Survey: I. Properties of [OIII] Emitters in a 10 Mpc Overdensity Structure: The Sample

 Studies differ on the definition of an extreme emission line galaxy (EELG) but here we use the definition of EW(\Oiii+H$\beta$) $>$ 750\AA\, \citep[e.g.,][]{Boyett2024a}.
-Only 10/53 (19\%) of the protocluster galaxies satisfy this definition while 11/33 (33\%) field galaxies can be considered EELGs.
-Thus, the fraction of EELGs in the protocluster is lower at the 2$\sigma$ level according to Poisson statistics.
-It is consistent with the fact that, despite our wide area coverage which should have been able to pick up a handful of bright objects, the majority of the \Oiii\, emitters are rather faint.
+Only 10/53 (19 $\pm$ 10\%) of the protocluster galaxies satisfy this definition while 11/33 (33 $\pm$ 15\%) field galaxies can be considered EELGs.
+Thus, the fraction of EELGs in the protocluster is lower at the 2$\sigma$ level according to Poisson and small number statistics.
+It is consistent with the fact that, despite our area coverage whichis wide enough to pick up a handful of rare bright objects, we observe the majority of the \Oiii\, emitters in the protocluster to be rather faint, pointing to an environmental effect.
+We therefore suggest that the EW distribution in the protocluster could be biased low due to the presence of more evolved galaxies with earlier formation times, resulting in low nebular emission and high continuum from the dominating presence of moderately-aged stars.
+While we acknowledge that the field ($N=33$) and protocluster ($N=53$) samples are consistent with being drawn from the same EW distribution (with a KS $p$-value of 0.21) and that the EELG fraction is discrepant only at 2$\sigma$, the discrepancy between the protocluster and much larger field samples from blank field surveys remains strong at $>3\sigma$.

 Going beyond the spectroscopic data, the question remains, are quasar companion galaxies preferentially brighter compared to the field?
 We finally compare our results to the UV luminosity function derived in the field \citep{Finkelstein2016a}. \citet{Champagne2023a} suggested a preferential enhancement of bright ($M_{UV}<-20$) LBGs in the vicinity of $z>6$ quasars, including J0305$-$3150, even after correcting the faint end for completeness.
 Computing the LBG luminosity function in similar bins as the field UV luminosity function of \citet{Finkelstein2016a}, they found that the slope and normalization of the LBG luminosity function in the field of J0305$-$3150 was most consistent with the field UVLF at $z=4$, suggestive of accelerated evolution compared to the field.
 Now that the \Oiii\, emitters in the same field are spectroscopically confirmed, we can return to the question of whether brighter galaxies prevail in the overdensity, or galaxy evolution is enhanced in the full mass range we probe.